avoorhis/vamps-node.js/README.md

 Create an empty directory named 'vamps-node.js' and place the two files (Vagrantfile and Vagrantboot4568.sh from this 'vamps-node.js' github site) into it.

+WARNING: the RAM memory allocated to the VirtualBox in the Vagrantfile is 2GB.
+This amount of memory will be pulled away from your host machine and could potentially prevent other programs from running on your host machine.
+If needed change the value in the Vagrantfile to suit your system.

 Alternatively install the vamps-node.js source code (assumes git is installed): by running 'git clone https://github.com/avoorhis/vamps-node.js.git'.
 Which will create the directory 'vamps-node.js'.